-Powerful, attacking England international full-back, Kyle joined Spurs from Sheffield United in July, 2009.
+Powerful, attacking England international full-back Kyle Walker joined Spurs from Sheffield United in July, 2009.

 One of our longest-serving players, he enjoyed a fine 2015-16 campaign in which he started 33 of our 38 Premier League games and scored a memorable goal in a 4-1 home victory over West Ham.
 He also started twice in the FA Cup.

 Born in Sheffield, Kyle joined us alongside Kyle Naughton from the Blades.
 He'd progressed through the ranks at Bramall Lane before making his debut in an FA Cup tie against Leyton Orient in January, 2009.
 He made seven appearances for Kevin Blackwell's side all in all during 2008-09, becoming the youngest player ever to represent Sheffield United at Wembley in their play-off final defeat against Burnley in May, 2009.